Skip advert

 • Notchy gearbox

 The Citroen Berlingo Van is a big player in the small van sector, and the spiritual successor to compact vans such as the 2CV Van and Visa-based C15.
-The third-generation model is a significant upgrade over its predecessors, mainly because it incorporates technology from the Citroen passenger car range to boost safety and user-friendliness for drivers.
+The third-generation model incorporated plenty of technology from the Citroen passenger car range to boost safety and user-friendliness for drivers, while the latest round of updates has brought increased connectivity to help with fleet management scheduling.
+It also closes the pricing gap between traditionally powered petrol and diesel versions, and the electric model.

 Advertisement - Article continues below

 A low floor helps with loading, and the increased width between the rear wheelarches means two Europallets can fit in the back of the Berlingo Van with ease.
 As well as a larger floor area, payloads have increased, too.
 The lowest payload rating for the Berlingo is 667kg, and this rises to just over a tonne in some models.
-And if you're not sure how much your payload weighs, if you fit the optional overload indicator in the back of the van, so that it can tell you when your payload is nearing the van's maximum carrying capacity.
+If you need to figure out how much your payload weighs, you can fit the optional overload indicator in the back of the van, and it will tell you when you are nearing the van's maximum carrying capacity.

-There are two lengths of Berlingo, which are a little confusingly called M and XL (there's no small or large variant to slot between these two) and a single roof height is offered.
-These vans offer cargo space of 3.3 and 3.8 cubic metres respectively, although higher-spec models feature a through-loading bulkhead and an extra half a cubic metre of load space where the front passenger seats are located.
-There is also the Berlingo Crew Van, which is based on the XL bodystyle but comes with five seats.
+There are two lengths of Berlingo, which are confusingly called M and XL (there's no small or large variant to slot between these two), and a single roof height is offered.
+These vans offer cargo space of 3.3 and 3.8 cubic metres, respectively.
+Higher-spec models feature a through-loading bulkhead and an extra half a cubic metre of load space where the front passenger seats are located.
+The Berlingo Crew Van is based on the XL bodystyle but has five seats.

 Advertisement - Article continues below